Patrick van Hees

 Patrick van Hees is a Belgian fire-safety scientist and professor of Fire Safety Engineering at Lund University in Sweden.
 He is active in international standards work and professional associations in fire safety science.

 Education

 Van Hees studied engineering in Belgium and completed a PhD at Ghent University in 1995 on wind-aided flame spread of floor coverings.

 Career

 Van Hees joined Lund University as professor in fire safety engineering, with research in reaction-to-fire of products, performance-based fire safety engineering and modelling of fire development, as reflected in his peer-reviewed publications.
-Earlier in his career he worked in fire testing and research in Sweden at SP Fire Technology (now part of RISE).
+Previously, he worked in fire testing and research in Sweden at SP Fire Technology (now part of RISE).

 Van Hees has served on journal editorial boards in the field.
 He is listed on the editorial board of Fire Safety Journal and on the editorial board of Fire and Materials at Wiley.

 Standards and professional service

 As of 2025, Van Hees chairs ISO/TC 92/SC 1 Fire initiation and growth with a term running until the end of 2028.
 He has also been active in the International Association for Fire Safety Science (IAFSS), including roles connected with the IAFSS symposia and governance.